Take a look around your world. Is your city experiencing the effects of extreme weather? Flooding? Poor air quality? A lack of green spaces?

 and teens have the power to make a difference!

 The Urban Climate Action Network (UCAN) is a new national climate change youth corps created by the National Aquarium in partnership with the American Planning Association (APA), the Antarctic and Southern Ocean Coalition (ASOC) and the National Religious Partnership for the Environment (NRPE).

 UCAN make a difference!

-UCAN empowers teens, particularly those from communities most impacted by climate change, to take action, connect with peers in other cities to discuss environmental, social, and economic challenges and, ultimately, to create better places to live, work and play.
+UCAN empowers teens—particularly those from communities most affected by impacts of climate change—to take action; connect with peers in other cities to discuss environmental, social and economic challenges; and, ultimately, to create better places to live, work and play.

-Under the direction of designated adult leaders, teams of youth from cities across the US will spend a week at the National Aquarium in Baltimore, MD.
-UCAN teams will meet dedicated, like-minded teens committed to making a difference in their communities, while learning about climate change, discussing current climate science challenges with science professionals and exploring careers in conservation science, urban planning, communications, civic engagement and more.
+Under the direction of designated adult leaders, youth teams from cities across the U.S. will spend a week at the National Aquarium in Baltimore, MD.
+UCAN teams will meet dedicated, like-minded teens committed to making a difference in their communities, while learning about climate change, discussing current climate science challenges with science professionals, and exploring careers in conservation science, urban planning, communications, civic engagement and more.
 UCAN team members will build leadership and practical skills to help bring about real change within their own communities.

 Working Toward A Better Tomorrow

 Following their time in Baltimore, teams and leaders will return to their hometowns equipped with the skills to create action plans addressing real problems in their communities with the assistance of a technical expert from the American Planning Association.
 Teams will also be eligible for small grants to help make their plans a reality, bringing about meaningful change.